absolute-quantum/cats-blender-plugin/README.md

   - Added new "Apply as Rest Pose" button
     - This will apply the current pose position as the new rest position
   - Backface culling will now deactivate again
+  - Fixed random important bones disappearing for no reason
 - **Translation:**
   - Fixed the SSL error
     - This fixes a lot of instances where translations would not work